-In Abu Dhabi expat tenants pay 3% of annual rent whereas UAE citizens do not pay any rental tax.
-All tenants pay 2% of annual rent as rental tax in Sharjah.
+In Abu Dhabi, expat tenants pay 3% of annual rent whereas UAE citizens do not pay any rental tax.
+All tenants pay 2% of the annual rent as rental tax in Sharjah.

 Tourists might find that they’ve been charged up 10% tax on the room rate, 10% on service charge and 10% on municipality fees.